snsinfu/deno-oauth-1.0a/README.md

 ## Usage

-[OAuthClient][doc-OAuthClient] object generates HTTP Authorization header for a
-request:
+Use [OAuthClient][doc-OAuthClient] object to sign an HTTP request with consumer and token credentials.
+You get an `Authorization` header that can be added to an actual request.

 ```typescript
 import * as oauth from "https://raw.githubusercontent.com/snsinfu/deno-oauth-1.0a/main/mod.ts";